 Like your homemade smoothie on the go or want to whip up your lunchtime soup before you leave in the mornings?
-If this appeals, a Nutribullet-style blender might be the ideal addition to your kitchen.
+If this appeals, a Nutribullet or other mini blender might be the ideal addition to your kitchen.

 Blenders with a cup have seen sales rise by 272%, with 70% of us choosing them over more traditional blenders, according to figures released by market research firm GfK.

-Don't miss our reviews of all the latest Nutribullet and other bullet blenders.
+Don't miss our reviews of all the latest Nutribullet and other mini blenders.

 Jug blenders vs personal blenders vs smoothie makers